- Who can attend UCLA Summer Sessions?

 If I drop a class, will a W appear on my transcript?

-No notation will be made on your transcript if you drop courses or withdraw from Summer Sessions before taking the final examination.
+No notation will be made on your transcript if you drop an impacted course before Friday of the first week of the course or if you drop a non-impacted course before the final examination.

 Be sure to verify your Summer Sessions enrollment status.
 Do not anticipate that the University will automatically drop you from a class due to nonpayment or non-attendance.
 You can drop your classes by using MyUCLA or by submitting a Student Update Form to the Registrar's Office at 1113 Murphy Hall.